nl253/Notes/Software-Engineering/System-Design/System-Modelling/system-modelling.md

 #### Associations

-- Alternative way to dentoe a property.
+- Alternative way to denote a property.
 - The same information (e.g.: field `title` in a `Book` class) can be shown as an association to another class
 - Attributes tend to be used for primitive type such as: `Boolean` and `String`.
 - Associations are added to significant classes such as: `Database` and `Client`.
 - Associations are denoted by a solid arrow from the source (containing) class to the target.
-- Mulitplicity can be written on both arrow ends
+- Multiplicity can be written on both arrow ends
 - In addition to unidirectional associations there are also bidirectional associations.
 I.e. the arrow may point from `A` to `B` and from `B` to `A`.
     - may be useful when a `Person` has a `Car vehicle` but the `Car` also has an `Person owner`
     - both of them can send messages to each other
     - if the association is unidirectional then only the source sends messages

 #### Mulitplicities

 E.g.:

 - `[1]` -- this is implicit
 - `[10]` -- exactly 10
 - `[*]` -- any number
 - `[1..10]` -- ranges are OK

-Mulitplicities can be specified in fields and at both end of associations.
+Multiplicities can be specified in fields and at both end of associations.

 #### Visibility